The Canada Revenue Agency (CRA) is listening to Canadians, changing how it works, and improving the services it offers.

-The Canada Revenue Agency (CRA) is publishing a series of studies on Canada's tax gap.
+The Canada Revenue Agency (CRA) is advising Canadians to steer clear of tax schemes this tax season.